vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-from-an-existing-cart.md

 - `savePersonalData`: this parameter should be set as "true" if the shopper’s data provided during checkout should be saved for future reference.
 Default value is "false".
 - `optinNewsLetter`: this parameter should be set as "true" if the shopper opted to receive the newsletter.
 Default value is "false".
 - `value`: total value of the order without separating cents.
 For example, $24.99 is represented by `2499`.
 - `referenceValue`: reference value of the order for calculating interest (if applicable).
-Can be equal to the total value and does not separate cents.
+It can be equal to the total value and does not separate cents.
 For example, $24.99 is represented by `2499`.
 - `interestValue`: interest rate to be used in case it applies.

 See a request body example below: